 Oliver Jackson

 Oliver has extensive experience of working both as sole counsel and as a member of large teams.
-His clients range from vulnerable individuals, employees, start-ups and NGOs to employers, multinational corporations, UK government departments and foreign governments.
-Clients say they are “impressed” and praise his “highly responsive” manner.
+His clients range from individuals, start-ups and NGOs to multinational businesses, government departments and foreign states.
+His recent cases include:

 Before joining the Bar, Oliver was on the civil service fast-stream.
+He also advised on human rights issues at Liberty, advocated for the abolition of the death penalty at Reprieve, and volunteered as a caseworker at the Bar Pro Bono Unit.
 He received a first class degree in Natural Sciences from Cambridge University, where he graduated second in the year in his subject and won several scholarships and prizes.
 He has taught maths, physics and chemistry and enjoys cases that arise in a technical or scientific context.

 Specialisms